hsharrison/pyglet2d/README.rst

 Features
 ========

-- In addition the standard constructor (from a list or array of points), ``Shape``s can be constructed with ``Shape.regular_polygon``, ``Shape.circle``, ``Shape.rectangle``, and ``Shape.from_dict``.
+- In addition to the standard constructor (from a list or array of points), four others are provided:
+  ``Shape.regular_polygon``, ``Shape.circle``, ``Shape.rectangle``, and ``Shape.from_dict``.
   The latter is a specification-based constructor that is easy to be use with JSON or YAML.
 - ``Shape`` has two methods that are useful as `pyglet`_ callbacks: ``Shape.draw`` and ``Shape.update``.